grantjforrester/secure-datasourcefactory-test/README.md

 Docker
 ------

 The folder [/docker](docker) contains a number of Docker files for creating different database containers pre-populated with the required data.
-See [/docker/README.md](docker/README.md) fro details on how to build and run the containers.
+See [/docker/README.md](docker/README.md) for details on how to build and run the containers.
 Currently available containers:

 * Postgres 9.6
 * Oracle 12c